 You hear conceited hooting up in the canopy, look up, and only catch a shadow swinging from a branch, far high above.
 What is it?
 It keeps moving as fast as it has appeared, and soon it’s gone behind a clump of fluttering leaves, leaving an empty wall of impenetrable thicket looming all around you.
 Was it a gibbon, a red dusky leaf monkey, or maybe one of those elusive Borneo orangutans you came all the way here to the Danum Valley Conservation Area for?

-Be prepared, because anything is possible at the Danum Valley — arguably one of Malaysian Borneo’s best and last remaining patches of virgin primary rainforest.
+Be prepared, because anything is possible at the Danum Valley, one of Sabah’s best attractions — and arguably one of Malaysian Borneo’s best and last remaining patches of virgin primary rainforest, and a great short getaway in Malaysia.

 READ MORE — 12 Amazing Places to See in Malaysia in 3 Days